coala/coala/docs/Developers/Newcomers_Guide.rst

 Everyone in the coala community is expected to follow our `Code of Conduct <http://coala.io/coc>`_.

-To become part of the coala developers team, there's a few steps you need to complete.
-The newcomer process is as it follows:
+To become part of the coala developers team, there are a few steps you need to complete.
+The newcomer process is as follows:

 You will start as a newcomer, which is kind of a trial.
 If you complete the following tasks, you will become a developer at coala: